-8021/8022 UNITED STATES HISTORY I/II
+8021/8022 UNITED STATES HISTORY I/II Gr 10-12 0.5/0.5 credit

 The purpose of study in this course shall be to increase students' knowledge of historical events and ideas, develop historical insights and sharpen their skill in processing and evaluating information.
-This study should deepen their understanding of the role and commitment of diverse groups in our society in developing and shaping core democratic values.
+This study should deepen their understanding of the role and commitment of diverse groups in our society in developing and sharping core democratic values.
 This knowledge, the related values and the analytical skill are necessary in understanding historical cause and effect and in making decisions and acting upon issues that confront students now and in the future.